-Die Moral der Farbe: Erfurter Fenster (The Morality of Paint: Erfurt Window), glassbox, Erfurt, Germany (April-May 21, 2008) employed grisaille action painting applied alla prima on the inside glazing of glassbox, a repurposed prefab modernist bookstore built during Erfurt’s years as part of Communist East Germany.
-As a painted work on glass created in the spirit of the magic lantern slide, Erfurt Window conflated static and memorializing brush strokes with ‘actual’ views of the adjoining landscape, which includes a modern city, a university founded in 1392, an array of medieval buildings, and the nearby Buchenwald concentration camp.
+The temporary Holocaust monument Die Moral der Farbe: Erfurter Fenster (The Morality of Paint: Erfurt Window) was created at glassbox, Erfurt, Germany in April 2008.
+It employed grisaille action painting applied alla prima on the inside showcase windows of glassbox, a repurposed prefab modernist bookstore built during Erfurt’s years as part of Communist East Germany.
+As a three-dimensional painting on glass created in the spirit of the magic lantern slide, Erfurt Window conflated static and memorializing brush strokes with ‘actual’ views of the adjoining landscape, which includes a modern city, a university founded in 1392, an array of medieval buildings, and the nearby Buchenwald concentration camp.

 Tombs travelled to Brigus, Newfoundland in the summer of 2007 for an artist’s residency at Landfall, also known as Kent Cottage, named after the house’s best-known resident, the American painter and printmaker Rockwell Kent, who lived there with his family during the years 1914–15.
 Although Kent was expelled from Newfoundland by the Royal Newfoundland Constabulary in 1915, due to various acts of ‘mischief’ including singing high praise to German culture and painting “PRIVATE; CHART ROOM; WIRELESS STATION; BOMB SHOP,” on the door of his Brigus coal shed, Tombs completed his three-week stay, creating Brigus Mark, the first work of an emerging practice in installation.
 His artist’s statement: